TimelessOS/TimelessOS/README.md

 ### Current known bugs:

-- TPM2 SHA PCR Banks do not work.
+- TPM2 SHA PCR Banks do not work (https://github.com/systemd/systemd/issues/36416).
+Please use no-encrypt for now.
 - Sleeping can cause issues.

 ## Building from source